jeenalee/eat-your-history/README.md

-## Wiki Stir Fry
+## Eat Your History

-This is a collection of random bite size history I learned from looking up a food item in Wikipedia.
+This is a collection of random bite size history while noodling.